 The recall covered over 200,000 weighted blankets sold at Target.
 CPSC and Target strongly advised consumers to stop using the blankets and keep them away from children.

-The recall came after the CPSC and Target were made aware of at least 4 separate cases of children becoming trapped inside the Pillowfort Weighted Blankets after unzipping the cover.
-One of the incidents involved two girls (6 and 4 years old) who died from suffocation after becoming trapped in the blanket.
-This tragic incident occurred in April 2022, at Camp Lejeune in North Carolina.
-Camp Lejeune is a Marine Corps base that has recently come in the national spotlight because of a new law allowing Camp Lejeune water contamination lawsuits.
+The recall came after the CPSC and Target were aware of at least four cases of children becoming trapped inside the Pillowfort Weighted Blankets after unzipping the cover.
+One of the incidents involved two girls (6 and 4 years old) who died from suffocation after becoming trapped in a blanket.
+This tragic incident occurred in April 2022 at Camp Lejeune in North Carolina.
+Camp Lejeune is a Marine Corps base that has recently come into the national spotlight because of a new law allowing Camp Lejeune water contamination lawsuits.